kessler-frost/kratos/kratos-presentation.md

 **MicroVMs** run their own kernel in milliseconds — true isolation with container-like speed.

-For AI agents handling potentially untrusted data, you want that bulletproof isolation.
+For AI agents handling potentially untrusted data, you want that bulletproof isolation with targeted model selection.

 **The ecosystem is rapidly evolving:** Apple's working on their own container tech, and companies like E2B are already building their entire platform on microVMs instead of Docker.
 This isn't just theory—it's happening now.